remy/next-http/README.md

 40 PRINT "done"
 ```

+Note that `httpbank` will expect a BASIC variable to represent a single argument value and you cannot combine multiple arguments into a single variable (i.e. `h$="-h example -p 8080` won't work).

 ## Installation

 You can save the `httpbank` to your own `/dot` directory, or you can run it from your working directory using a relative path `../httpbank`.

 ## Limits

-- When using a domain name, I've found that `CNAME` records result is `DNS Error` so make sure to use `A` records ideally - you'll see error 2.
+- When using a domain name, I've found that `CNAME` records can result in `DNS Error` so make sure to use `A` records ideally - you'll see error `2`.
 - There's no SSL/TLS support - ensure your host is on *plain* http.
 - Large binary get on cpsect seems to fail (or my ESP is returning the data oddly)
 - CSpect's ESP "emulation" doesn't have an 8-bit mode, so if you're sending or receiving bytes that are in the 8-bit range, i.e. above `$7F` the emulation won't work.
 You can of course attach a real ESP 01 device and
 - Zesarux requires ESP bridging - I've not been able to test this, if you have feedback, please let me know.
+- I've noticed when using Cspect's emulation, if the host can't be reached, Cspect will hang

 ## Todo

+- [ ] Add server example code
 - [ ] Potentially reset esp if failing to respond (AT+RST)
 - [ ] Support length on GET
 - [x] Add support to leave bank untouched on GET